1970s in Latin music: Laitn rock/rock en español

 In the 1970s, rock en Español began to emerge (especially in Argentina), and as imitation bands became fewer, rock music started to develop more independently from the outside, although many rock bands still preferred to sing in English.
-The Argentine defeat in the Falklands War in 1982 followed by the fall of the mhilitary junta that year diminished need of Nueva Canción as protest music there in favour of other styles.
+The Argentine defeat in the Falklands War in 1982 followed by the fall of the military junta that year diminished need of Nueva Canción as protest music there in favour of other styles.
+Santana and Malo pioneered the Latin rock movement by mixing rock music with Afro-Latino Caribbean music.

 Brazilian/Portuguese

 Jorge Ben was a fundamental figure in establishing the samba rock genre.